JWahle/piCoreCDSP/README.md

 ## Requirements
 - a fresh piCorePlayer 8.2.0 installation without any modifications
-- on an armv7 or arch64 device
+- on an armv7 or arch64 compatible device

 ## How to install
 1. Increase piCorePlayer SD Card size to at least 200MB